jnjaby/KEEP/README.md

 ### Inference
 **[Note]** If you want to compare KEEP in your paper, please make sure the face alignment is consistent and run the following command with `--has_aligned` to indicate faces are already cropped and aligned.

-Fidelity weight *w* lays in [0, 1].
-Generally, smaller *w* tends to produce a higher-quality result, while larger *w* yields a higher-fidelity result.
 The results will be saved in the `results` folder.

 🧑🏻 Video Face Restoration for synthetic data (cropped and aligned face)